JuliaLang/julia/doc/devdocs/eval.rst

 1. The user starts `julia`.
 2. The C function :c:func:`main` from `ui/repl.c` gets called.
-   This function processes the command line arguments, filling in the :c:type:`jl_compileropts` struct and setting the variable :code:`ARGS`.
+   This function processes the command line arguments, filling in the :c:type:`jl_options` struct and setting the variable :code:`ARGS`.
    It then initializes Julia (by calling `julia_init in task.c <https://github.com/JuliaLang/julia/blob/master/src/task.c>`_, which may load a previously compiled sysimg_).
    Finally, it passes off control to Julia by calling `Base._start() <https://github.com/JuliaLang/julia/blob/master/base/client.jl>`_.